-, , Insights Objectives only for part e accommodation available but icular groups, primarily women if the from outside the area We need to increase the units of safe accommodation available in Devon. and women Devon. with complex needs from North We need equity of access to provision across the county. ufficient safe accommodation meet overall demand and uirements.
-We need specialist domestic abuse support for victims housed in temporary accommodation to reduce their risk, particularly whilst adequate provision of e are housed in temporary ation without any support.
-This safe accommodation is being developed. neir risk and increases their eturning to their abuser.
-We need a network of self-contained units; some in one block with communal space for recovery/peer support/multi-agency work and others dispersed through the community with outreach support tailored to the individual's needs.
-This offers the most flexibility to meet a variety of needs.

-The safe accommodation available is geographically concentrated and there are gaps in provision for men, large families, those who struggle with communal living and those with protected characteristics.
+quality safe accommodation that is appropriate to their individual needs.
+Insights Objectives There is safe accommodation available but only for particular groups, primarily women with children fleeing from outside the area We need to increase the units of safe accommodation available in Devon. and women with complex needs from North Devon.
+We need equity of access to provision across the county.
+There is insufficient safe accommodation capacity to meet overall demand and We need specialist domestic abuse support for victims housed in temporary specific requirements. accommodation to reduce their risk, particularly whilst adequate provision of Most people are housed in temporary accommodation without any support.
+This safe accommodation is being developed. heightens their risk and increases their We need a network of self-contained units; chance of returning to their abuser. some in one block with communal space for recovery/peer support/multi-agency work The safe accommodation available is geographically concentrated and there are and others dispersed through the community with outreach support tailored to geographically concentrated and there are community with outloadin support tailored to gaps in provision for men, large families, those who struggle with communal living and those with protected characteristics.